vscv/NaiveSAM/README.md

 ---

-## License
+## TODO
-This project is licensed under the [MIT License](https://github.com/vscv/NaiveSAM/blob/main/LICENSE).
+- A comparison table of the Auto-Annotation tool that supported SAM2.1.